-Prostate cancer is cancer that starts in the prostate gland in men.
+Prostate cancer is a potentially lethal disease that starts in the prostate gland in men.
 Prostate cancer usually grows slowly and is confined, or localized, to the prostate gland.
 Cancer cells can grow beyond the prostate gland and spread to nearby tissues, also called metastasis.

 Most prostate cancer is diagnosed while men are asymptomatic.
 Symptoms of metastatic prostate cancer may include weight loss, bone pain, fatigue, and urinary symptoms.

-Prostate cancer is the second most common and fifth leading cause of cancer death in the world.
+Prostate cancer is the second most common cancer in the world and the fifth leading cause of cancer-related deaths.
 Screening for prostate cancer may include a test for prostate-specific antigen (PSA) which can be elevated in the disease.
 The diagnosis of prostate cancer is based on a biopsy of the prostate.

 Staging systems are used to describe how much a cancer has grown.
 This information is used to inform treatment decision for patients.
 There are four stages of prostate cancer.
 Stage 1 prostate cancer is confined (or localized) to the prostate, while stage 4 prostate cancer has grown beyond the prostate and is metastatic.

 How does prostate cancer progress?

 Prostate cancer can be diagnosed at any of the four stages of the disease.
 Metastatic prostate cancer most frequently spreads to the bone.
 Testosterone, which is produced by the testes, contributes to the growth of prostate cancer.
 Androgen deprivation therapy with gonadotropin-releasing hormone (GnRH) medications decreases testosterone and is the foundational therapy across multiple states of prostate cancer.